cloudflare/Cloudflare-WordPress/scripts/deployment/README.md

 # Releasing New Version Of Cloudflare WordPress Plugin

 ## Overview
-Releasing updates to the Cloudflafre WordPress plugin happens in 3 major phases:
+Releasing updates to the Cloudflare WordPress plugin happens in 3 major phases:

 1. Publishing [a release on GitHub](https://github.com/cloudflare/Cloudflare-WordPress/releases)
 2. Cloning this same release locally by referencing its tag.